crewlinker/protoc-gen-dynamodb/README.md

 ## Minimal Viable Backlog

-- [ ] SHOULD support encoding compex types (messages, maps, strucpb, oneof values as json AND/OR binary protobuf) instead of dynamo map type, how does it combine with StringSets, NumberSets, ByteSets
 - [ ] SHOULD double check how `repeated bytes` field are marshalled by default, and how the set option has any effecto or not

-## Documentation backlog

-- [ ] Write about the pk/sk annotation
-- [ ] Write about what of fields can be set as a PK, or SK
-- [ ] Write what well-known types encode to what
-- [ ] Type-safe expression path building, document the exceptions for messages in other packages
-- [ ] Write about the "omit" option to ignore fields for dynamo code generation

 ## Feature Backlog

-- [ ] SHOULD generate a method that validates a ddb.Path as a masking feature
+- [ ] SHOULD generate a method that validates a ddb.Path for a masking feature
 - [ ] SHOULD write code that takes a (validated) ddb.Path and only encodes those values on a struct
 - [ ] COULD make path-building work with well-known types, and lists of well-known types (how to deduplicate effort?)
 - [ ] COULD come up with a mechanism that doesn't prevent collision of path type method names with field names. i.e: .N() prevents field building from cess to "N"